gabrielmcg/Docker-docs/ops/README.md

-SSL only works with Linux worker nodes.
-The Universal Forwarders verify that the indexers they connect to have a certificate signed by the configured root CA and that the Common Name in the certificate presented by the indexer matches its FQDN as listed by the variable
+<p class="p">SSL only works with Linux worker nodes.
+The Universal Forwarders verify that the indexers they connect to have a certificate signed
+by the configured root CA and that the Common Name in the certificate presented by the indexer matches its FQDN as listed by the variable</p>

 <code class="ph codeph">splunk_architecture_forward_servers</code>.

 </div>